yrdsb-peths/final-project-greenfoot-team-e/README.md

 1. The Case system was used fairly frequently with it being implemented in CombatScreen, Enemy, EnemyCombatSprite, GameScreen, Lifeform, and Player
 2. we have a single interface our lifeform class
 3. Class Hierarchy is used for all entities, with lifeform being at the top and branching into player and enemy, and enemy subsequently branching into our DeathKnight, Skeleton, Slime, and Zombie classes
+4. Seed code in order to keep the same worlds after changing screen